Pro-NerdX/Raychel/README.md

 ## Current State

-> Current: 7.

-> Upcoming: 8.
+> Current: 8.
 Antialiasing (Ray Tracing In One Weekend)

+> Upcoming: 9.
+Diffuse Materials (Ray Tracing In One Weekend)

 This is a python implementation of the project(s) from the book series [Ray Tracing In One Weekend](https://raytracing.github.io)